-- The FDA grants Rare Pediatric Disease designation (RPD) to therapies for serious or life-threatening diseases affecting fewer than 200,000 people in the USA. - PRV program recently prolonged until FY 2026 - Sponsors holding a RPD can apply to receive a US Rare Pediatric Disease Priority Review Voucher (PRV) up on approval - Provides accelerated FDA review of a new drug application for another drug candidate, in any indication, shortening time to market in the US - The voucher may be sold or transferred to another sponsor. - By end 2019 22 PRVs for rare pediatric diseases have been awarded by FDA, 12 were sold with individual voucher sale prices ranging from \$67m to \$350m resentation | Egetis Therapeutics | 2022-01-21
+- The FDA grants Rare Pediatric Disease designation (RPD) to therapies for serious or life-threatening diseases affecting fewer than 200,000 people in the USA. - PRV program recently prolonged until FY 2026 - Sponsors holding a RPD can apply to receive a US Rare Pediatric Disease Priority Review Voucher (PRV) up on approval. - Provides accelerated FDA review of a new drug application for another drug candidate, in any indication, shortening time to market in the US. - The voucher may be sold or transferred to another sponsor. - By end 2019 22 PRVs for rare pediatric diseases had been awarded by FDA, 12 were sold with individual voucher sale prices ranging from \$67m to \$350m.